WilliamWorld122/William-Year-9-Space-Invaders-CT-Assessment/README.md

 **This is only for Windows**

 ## Description:
 In Space Invaders, you control a spaceship and your goal is to attack the aliens.
+There is only one level in this game and four obstacles are there to block both the enemy attacks and spaceship attacks.
+It progressively breaks down every time either bullet hits it.
+The enemy also moves closer to make the game more fast paced and there is a high score system which in turn saves the highest score you earn.
 ## How to install

 1. Go to the Releases on this GitHub Repository